-For OAA schools, parents need to contact the individual schools directly to ask for information on the waiting list policy for the school.
+For OAA schools (i.e., Academies, Foundation, Voluntary Aided and Free schools), parents need to contact the individual schools directly to ask for information on the school's waiting list policy.

 If a place becomes available, the school's oversubscription criteria will be applied to the waiting list to determine who should be allocated the available place.
 Any places that become available after the initial allocation will be reallocated in rounds of reallocation (see Secion 1) by the School Admissions Team.
 The local authority continues to co-ordinate the allocation of places at all schools up to and including 31 July.
 This requires all schools which are their own admission authority to ensure clear and up-to-date communications with the School Admissions Team regarding the ranking lists for each round of allocations.
 No allocation will be made by the School Admission Team without prior agreement with the individual admission authority.